-Our 4 week courses provide a perfect introduction to Mindfulness for beginners and they have a relaxed and enjoyable atmosphere.
-By the end of the course you will have all you the knowledge you need to start your own Mindfulness practice, with lots of advice on how to make Mindfulness a regular part of your lifestyle.
+Our courses provide a perfect introduction to Mindfulness for beginners and they have a relaxed and enjoyable atmosphere.
+By the end of the course you will have all the knowledge you need to start your own Mindfulness practice, with lots of advice on how to make Mindfulness a regular part of your lifestyle.

 For further details or to book your space please contact us here

 Q&A: Ben Ousey on Mindfulness

 The concept of mindfulness refers to a particular state of conscious awareness where the mind is deliberately focused on the present moment and then observing whatever is happening in the mind or body without judgement.
 Mindfulness meditations are designed to promote this state of being and there is a growing body of scientific research to support its effectiveness, especially in dealing with stress, anxiety and chronic pain.

 What three things should I be doing to lower the impact of stress on my wellbeing?

 There are many effective ways to combat stress and anxiety.
 Some methods will work better for different people, so this list is only a guide.